5 Tips to Help You Pick the Right Engagement Ring

 Some surveys indicate that December is the month most people choose to propose marriage to the person they love.
 Whether you plan to pop the question in December or another month, you need to know how to pick the right ring.
 Unless the special someone in your life has been dropping hints about what kind of size or cut they hope for, you'll need some help making the right choice.
-What follows are five tips to help you find that special ring.
+What follows are five tips to help you pick the right engagement ring.

-Make sure the ring is the right size
+Make sure the ring is you pick the right size

 You can begin by asking one of your fiancée's friends to find out.
 They may be able to pretend to want to borrow one of her rings for a special event and bring it to you so that you can show it to the jeweler.
 If there's no ring to borrow, your best bet is to buy a size that's on the larger side and to have it altered.
 It's far easier to resize a large ring down than it is to resize a small ring up.